 any goods or works supplied or procured by the Applicant forming a part of the Project will be of good and suitable quality and that all services will be provided with due skill and care; and

+act at all times reasonably ,in good faith, in accordance with good business ethics and in a manner that reflects and does not harm or damage, whether by way of any act, omission or statement ,the good name, goodwill and reputation of the Council and /or the LEP and/or the Project; and

 it has secured funding separate to the Grant to contribute towards the total cost of delivery of the Project as set out in the Business Case within agreed timescales.

 The Applicant acknowledges that the Council will be relying upon the Applicant's skill, expertise and experience in the performance of the Project and also upon the accuracy of all representations or statements made and the advice given by the Applicant in connection with the performance of the Project and the accuracy of any documents conceived, originated, made or developed by the Applicant as part of this Agreement.